 From: The Department of Justice;

-The case was investigated by Special Agents of the United States Secret Service and the Alabama Alcohol Beverage Control Board.
-Assistant U.S. Attorney Todd Brown prosecuted the case.
+The case was investigated by Special Agents of the IRS - Criminal Investigation.
+Trial Attorneys Jason H. Poole and Michael Boteler of the Justice Department's Tax Division and Assistant U.S. Attorney Todd Brown are prosecuting the case.

 1720 Valley View Drive